X

 hawaiian music in new york

-On the East Coast, he has appeared as a special guest with “Hawaii’s super group” HAPA at the Highline Ballroom (NY), Narrows Center for the Arts (MA), and Kaye Playhouse (NY).
-He toured with the Hawaiian Slack Key Guitar Festival at Wolf Trap Barns (VA), SubCulture (NY), and Dennis Flyer Memorial Theatre (NJ).
+East Coast and National Appearances: Andy has performed with “Hawaiʻi’s super group” HAPA at major venues including Highline Ballroom (NY), Narrows Center for the Arts (MA), and Kaye Playhouse (NY).
+He toured with the Hawaiian Slack Key Guitar Festival (The Barns at Wolf Trap) and shared the stage with Grammy winner George Kahumoku, Jr. as part of the Masters of Hawaiian Music series (Chatham, NJ and CuttingRoom NYC.)

 /THE SOUND/